Archenoth/Archenoth.com/_posts/2020-05-29-Roguelikes-in-Termux.md

 That's exactly what we're looking for!

 So, all we had to do to get ADOM working was write a simple program that could ptrace ADOM and intercept our rogue syscall.
-There was a little snag though: since I was working on aarch64, none of the documentation I could find gave information that worked on in.
+There was a little snag though: since I was working on aarch64, none of the documentation I could find gave information that worked on it.

 Almost all tutorials mentioned using the `PTRACE_GETREGS` and `PTRACE_SETREGS` ptrace calls to intercept and modify syscalls, which unfortunately didn't exist on aarch64 yet.
 (Including [this very helpful tutorial](https://nullprogram.com/blog/2018/06/23/) that helped me in a lot of other ways)